 Four Circles Recovery Center is located in the beautiful Blue Ridge Mountains of North Carolina, just 15 minutes from Asheville, NC.
 The dramatic and beautiful wilderness of the Carolinas sets the scene for the recovery of men and women from drug addiction and alcoholism.
-This rehab program is run by the Aspen Education Group, the nation’s leading provider of therapeutic and educational programs for youth and young adults, a division of CRC Healthcare.

 Four Circles Recovery Center is a wilderness-based, licensed drug and alcohol rehab program for young adults ages 18-28 that combines a traditional counseling setting with extensive outdoor experiences.
 Four Circles employs the most effective, cutting-edge clinical modalities with an underlying traditional 12-step philosophy to create the foundation for sustained recovery.
 Participants are encouraged to use powerful therapeutic tools to explore their issues.
 Four Circles' management team is comprised of experienced, licensed clinicians with extensive professional and personal experience in substance abuse treatment and recovery.

 Four Circles' hybrid model utilizes wilderness therapy and, at the same time, teaches essential daily living skills to help their client’s transition to their next phase of treatment.

 The center offers gender-specific treatment for young men and women, with separate programs designed to meet the specific needs of each gender.
 The men’s program focuses on issues specific to men, with an emphasis on adventure and experiential learning.
 The women’s program is tailored to address the issues facing young women in recovery in the comfort and safety of a nurturing, supportive environment.